Key Takeaways

 The lesson is that these events do happen and can happen again in the future.

-You do not want your clients to read a press release like the one NextBank depositors received highlighted above.
+You do not want your clients learning that lesson from a press release.

 How The Dunham Insured Marketplace Can Help